akadata/Ender5_Pro_Klipper3D_4.2.2_Board/README.md

 # Ender 5 Pro Klipper Configuration with Sprite SE Direct Drive

-This repository contains the Klipper configuration files for an Ender 5 Pro with TMC2209 stepper drivers, a BLTouch sensor, and a Sprite SE direct drive extruder.
+This repository contains the Klipper configuration files for an Ender 5 Pro with TMC2209 stepper drivers, a CR-Touch sensor, and a Sprite SE direct drive extruder.
 This setup is designed to enhance the printing capabilities and precision of the Ender 5 Pro.

 ## Table of Contents
 - [Introduction](#introduction)